 Street art can be found throughout the Pioneer Square neighborhood and makes the perfect backdrop for a picture.
 I’m always amazed at how creative some of our local artists are.
 The Pioneer Square area is one of the artsier photo spots in Seattle and provides a great backdrop if you want to take a selfie.

 You can just walk around the neighborhood during the day to find different murals to take pictures of or in front of.
 This makes it a perfect Seattle Instagram spot when you need photos.
-Just a note, however – Pioneer Square is not always the safest place at night, so try to stick to visiting during the day, particularly if you’re alone.

 The first Thursday of every month is an art walk where you can find local artists selling their work.
 The Pioneer Square Art Walk was even the first art walk in the country when it started in 1981.